 I have devised a way of creating pancakes in a jar to encourage as many of you to make them as possible.
 Not only is it so easy a child can do it, but it gives you a workout negating any need to visit the gym for the rest of the day!

-All you need is some of my wholegrain gluten-free flour, eggs, milk (dairy or dairy-free), sugar (if you must!), some coconut oil (or butter), a jam jar and a frying pan.
+All you need is some of my wholegrain gluten-free flour, eggs, milk (dairy or dairy-free), sugar (if you like), some coconut oil (or butter), a jam jar and a frying pan.

-For crepe style pancakes you’ll want to use my plain flour blend.
+For crepe style gluten free pancakes you’ll want to use my plain flour blend.

 Screw the lid on tightly (please make sure you do this step because I don’t want to be responsible for pancake mix flying around the room), tip the jar on its side and shake up and down and side to side until there are no lumps.